 Walls shall be erected in accordance with the approved manufacturer's written construction procedures.
 The contractor shall be responsible for ensuring that a field representative from the manufacturer is available at the site during construction of the initial 10-foot height of the full length of wall for each wall system.
-Additionally the representative shall be present for the initial 10-foot height of the full length of wall for each wall system as constructed by each additional contractor, and as called upon thereafter by the Engineer, to assist the contractor and Engineer at no additional cost to the Department.
+Additionally the representative shall be present for the initial 10-foot height of the full length of upon thereafter by the Engineer, to assist the contractor and Engineer at no additional cost to the Department.
 All temporary construction aids (e.g., wedges, clamps, etc.) shall be in accordance with the manufacturer's recommendations.